 - Drive unlicensed immediate family members to medical appointments or obtaining prescriptions, work, or school.

+Yes, absolutely.
+Going to court is stressful enough on its own, even absent the threat of legal penalties that exist in a DUI case.
 I will work with you to alleviate as much of this burden as possible, and will appear in court on your behalf to limit the amount of time you will have to miss work or school to attend court.
 I will fight tirelessly on your behalf so that you can get back to your regular life and put the arrest behind you.

 I understand the complexities of Georgia DUI law and know how to look at the individual case circumstances to build the strongest possible defense.
 Contact my office today for a free consultation for the experienced support you need for your case.